Merlin Mann: Writing

 In September 2004, Mann founded and began the exclusive writing for 43 Folders, a blog about "finding the time and attention to do your best creative work."
 The blog was last updated October 2011.
 Mann coined and popularized the concept of "Inbox Zero", writing a series of articles in 2006 on 43 Folders, originally suggesting for an "Inbox DMZ".
 Inbox Zero became associated with the Getting Things Done productivity strategy, and is a popular topic on Lifehacker.
 In 2020 Mann stated he doesn't keep his inbox empty, and that the term has been misunderstood.

 Beginning in the mid-2000s, Mann wrote articles for Macworld, Make (the "Life Hacks" series, with Danny O'Brien, February 2005 to November 2006), and Popular Science (Ask a Geek series, 2005 to 2007).

 On August 18, 2009, Mann announced that he was writing a book, to be entitled Inbox Zero, about "how to reclaim your email, your attention, and your life."
-The book project has since been canceled.
+In 2011, he announced that he was abandoning the project.

 Mann also writes for his personal blog, Kung Fu Grippe.